Bridge of Spies (film): Filming

 Principal photography began on September 8, 2014, in Brooklyn, New York City.
 On September 14, filming took place in Dumbo, a Brooklyn neighborhood, where crews transformed Anchorage Street to appear as it did in the 1960s.
 On September 15, filming took place in Astoria, between Astoria Park and Ditmars Boulevard.
 Filming was done on 18 Street and 26 Avenue in Astoria, where Spielberg was spotted transforming the 5 Corners Deli into a 1950s grocery store.
 On September 26, filming took place on 44th Street in Manhattan, as evidenced by crews stationed on 44th Street, between Madison and 6th Avenues.
 On September 27, Hanks was spotted filming scenes on Wall Street among extras wearing 1960s costumes.
 On September 28, filming of some day and night scenes took place on the corner of Henry Street and Love Lane in the Brooklyn Heights neighborhood of Brooklyn, where the block was set with vintage cars, street signs, rain machines, and spotlights.
 On September 29, filming took place on Hicks Street and Pineapple Street, where a shop, Perfect Paws, was transformed into a 1960s dress shop named Brooklyn Pearl, and at the NYS Appellate Division courthouse on Monroe Place and Pierrepont Street.
 On October 6, Hanks and the crew were spotted on the same location on Hicks Street.
 The scene in the court hallway in which Donovan, to Watters' consternation, announces his intention to appeal the guilty verdict, was filmed on the first floor on the Queens County Supreme Courthouse at 88–11 Sutphin Blvd., Jamaica, New York.

 In early October, after filming wrapped in New York City, further production began at Babelsberg Studios in Berlin and Potsdam, Germany, and would continue there through the end of November.
 Filming in Berlin began with shooting at the former Tempelhof Airport in October, for scenes that actually took place there, such as Donovan's descending from a historic C-54 Skymaster.
 The prisoner exchange scene was filmed on the Glienicke Bridge (the so-called "Bridge of Spies"), where the historical exchange actually took place in 1962.
 The bridge spans the Havel narrows between Berlin and Potsdam, and was closed to traffic for filming over the last weekend of November.
-German Chancellor Angela Merkel and former president Bill Clinton visited the set to watch the filming of these scenes.
+Then German Chancellor Angela Merkel and former president Bill Clinton visited the set to watch the filming of these scenes.
 Other filming locations included Berlin-Hohenschönhausen Memorial and Marquardt Palace.
-Principal photography officially ended on December 4, at Berlin Tempelhof.
-Shooting also took place in Wrocław, Poland, in the second half of November.
+In the second half of November, filming moved to Wrocław, Poland, which doubled for East Berlin in sequences showing the construction of the Berlin Wall.
+Principal photography officially ended on December 4, back at Berlin Tempelhof.
 During mid-December, filming took place at Beale Air Force Base, located near Marysville, California.
 The film was shot on 35mm motion picture film, including Kodak Vision3 250D color negative film 5207 and Vision3 500T color negative film 5219.